srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     The **ID Scope** will be similar to this value: `0ne0004E52G`

+1. Open **Visual Studio Code**.

-1. Using **Visual Studio Code**, open the Starter folder for Lab 5.
+1. On the **View** menu, click **Open Folder** and then navigate to the Starter folder for Lab 5.

-    Again, this is referring to the lab resources files that you downloaded when setting up your development environment in lab 3.
+    The Lab 5 Starter folder is part of the lab resources files that you downloaded when setting up your development environment in lab 3.
 The folder path is:

     * Allfiles
       * Labs
           * 05-Individual Enrollment of a Device in DPS
             * Starter

+1. In the **Open Folder** dialog, click **ContainerDevice**, and then click **Select Folder**.

+    > **Note**: If you are prompted to
+    The ContainerDevice folder is a sub-folder of the Lab 5 Starter folder.
+It contains a Program.cs file and a ContainerDevice.csproj file.

 1. On the **View** menu, click **Terminal**.

     Verify that the selected terminal shell is the windows command prompt.